 |Fiat currencies serve as the primary means of payment, which depend on central banks and are fully subject to the government, such as USSD, EUR, and GBP.||Means of exchange aren’t subject to the government as different types of cryptocurrencies serve as payment between users, such as Bitcoin, Ethereum, and Solana.|

-|Cookies help to track users, which helps to provide personalized content or behavior.||Non-Fungible Tokens are owned by users proving the ownership of digital assets or activities (these NFTs come with values attached to them as well).|
+|Cookies help to track users, which helps to provide personalized content or behavior.||Non-Fungible Tokens are Users own and prove ownership of digital assets or activities through NFTs, which also attach values to them.|

-|Social media platforms, such as Facebook, Twitter, and Instagram, are the means of socialization.||The Metaverse is set to be the social community that will merge physical, virtual, and augmented reality.|
+|Social media platforms, such as Facebook, Twitter, and Instagram, are the means of socialization.||The Metaverse will merge physical, virtual, and augmented reality, creating a social community.|